AdolfoAmoLainez/paqueteria/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 See `paqueteria.sql` for database tables.
 You have to add manually the first user in the `usuaris` table for administration pourposes with `rol_id 1`.
-Notice the `niu` column is the username used to enter through CAS and to get access to tha app.
+Notice the `niu` column is the username used to enter through CAS and to get access to the app.
 The rol_id is hardcoded in the `environment` files of the app (1=admin, 2=standard user) by default the `2` rol is used when a user is added with the app.

 Important columns at `usuaris` table:
 * tablename: Table used by the user identified by `niu`.
 When a user is added thruogh tha app a new table is created by copying the table `paquets_buida`